Freshwater Escapes From Bangor, Orono & the Maine Highlands (2026)

 - Campus-and-lake day: Pushaw plus Orono Falls when you want water without leaving the Orono radius.

-- Big-lake swim day: Sebasticook and East Pond split chain-basin planning—read landing choice inside each guide.
+- Big-lake swim day: Sebasticook and East Pond split chain-basin planning; read each guide’s landing notes before you choose a beach or ramp.

 - Waterfall-first day: Bangor, Four Mile, Belfast Great Falls, and Milford keep drive times shorter than Howe Brook or Island Falls.